pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 **Impact**
-An attacker can intercept and manipulate the unencrypted HTTP traffic, leading to potential data theft, user impersonation, or unauthorized access to sensitive information.
-This vulnerability poses a critical risk to the application's security, especially in public or untrusted networks.
+An attacker intercepting this traffic can gain access to users' credentials, leading to potential account compromises, identity theft, and unauthorized access to sensitive user data.

 **CVSS v4.0 Score**
 9.3 / Critical